shiblon/entroq/README.md

 When more than one queue is specified in a `Claim` operation, only one task will be returned from one of those queues.
 This allows a worker to be a fan-in consumer, fairly pulling tasks from multiple queues.
+If a "fast lane" is desired for a particular worker, this can be achieved by simply having more than one queue that it claims from.
+Tasks will be pulled fairly from multiple queues, and thus the shortest will be consumed earlier than any longer ones.
+This is how things tend to work in amusement parks, for example.
+More complex priority schemes have been considered, but tend to be fraught with peril and unintended consequences.

 When successfully claiming a task, the following happen atomically: